 From a studio standpoint, I get it.
 But from a writing standpoint, I don’t.
 You write a death scene for a main character, you get tears – that’s a GOOD thing.
 That’s the emotion you’re going for.
 Why would you see that response and take that as a problem that needs to be fixed?
 It’s just frustrating, is all.

 Diego’s story is interesting in its own right.
-At first, I really thought he was merely a lackey character for the main bad tiger, but he showed some signs of having sympathy for the humans at the start and he developed a lot over the movie as he traveled with Manny and Sid.
+At first, I really thought he was merely a lackey character for the main bad tiger, but he showed some signs of having sympathy for the humans at the start, and he developed a lot over the movie as he traveled with Manny and Sid.

 However, I think the one big downside to his story arc is the fact that the main bad tiger is so forgettable.
 I even confused him with Diego several times because they didn’t do much to differentiate them, design-wise.
-His motivation is hatred against the humans because they killed half of his pack and worse their furs.
+His motivation is hatred against the humans because they killed half of his pack and wore their furs.
 He wants to kill the baby of this group personally because the baby’s father was the one who lead the slaughter.
 A bit of emotional and mental revenge rather than just killing the guy.

 It’s actually somewhat weird, because, if we’re meant to hate this guy and feel sympathy for the humans because he wants to kill their baby, doesn’t that mean we’re meant to hate the humans too because they killed Manny’s kid?